ChristoffenOSWorks/libalgebra-rs/docs/misc.md

 ```
 dist_on_plane(y2, y1, x2, x1);
 ```
+- Parameters:
+    - `y2` - The y2 value of the distance formula
+    - `y1` - The y1 value of the distance formula
+    - `x2` - The x2 value of the distance formula
+    - `x1` - The x1 value of the distance formula

 ## Midpoint on a Plane
 ![][midplane]
 ```
 mid_on_plane(y2, y1, x2, x1);
 ```
+- Parameters:
+    - `y2` - The y2 value of the midpoint formula
+    - `y1` - The y1 value of the midpoint formula
+    - `x2` - The x2 value of the midpoint formula
+    - `x1` - The x1 value of the midpoint formula

 ## Pythagorean Theorum
 ![][pythm]
 ```
 py_thm(a, b, c);
 ```
+- Parameters:
+    - `a` - The a value of the Pythagorean Theorum
+    - `b` - The b value of the Pythagorean Theorum
+    - `c` - The c value of the Pythagorean Theorum

 ## Perimeter of a Rectangle
 ![][perirect]